h3llo-wor1d/VStream-Follower-Goal-Widget/readme.md

 # How to use

+## Downloading
+Please download the full source and drag it into a folder

 ## Configuring
 - change the values in `options.js` to your liking
 - username should be your actual vstream username (i.e. mine is h3llo_wor1d)